-r.
-Runhild Röder (Roeder) is an evolutionist.
-She is world-renowned academic philosopher and a formidable avant-garde Cobra Expressionist artist.
+Dr. Runhild Röder (Roeder) is an evolutionist.
+She is a world-renowned academic philosopher and a formidable avant-garde Cobra Expressionist artist.
 She is the director and owner of Galerie Être in Montreal, Quebec, Canada.

 Röder's works speak for themselves.
 Her images are not drawn from a superficial point of view.
 Nor does she merely follow academic road signs to fit herself into representations that bespeak prejudices that have taken us to art rackets.
 We fail to draw a better understanding of ourselves and our world.
 She is politically, socially aware of norms and important trends and loopholes in East and West.

-She has been hailed by the likes of Arnuf Rainer, Director and Premadonna of Vienne Art Academy.
-No less has she been appreciated by the Flemish Art Academy at Flanders and Jan Hoet, the curator at Smack Museum in Ghent.
-She has supervised Rainier's students in Vienna.
-Having studied with a Chinese teacher she appears to have the agility in her brush strokes to paint strong figurative and abstract works to lead us to a world where the beauty of a strong and intelligent woman becomes undeniably visible and is appealing to a nuanced eye.
+Seeing Roeder's portraits, Arnulf Rainer hailed her as an accomplished artist when he taught at the Vienna Art Academy, letting her supervise his own students.
+She was no less appreciated at Antwerp's Royal Academy of Fine Arts and by the famous Belgian curator Jan Hoet at SMAK, Ghent's Municipal Museum of Contemporary Art.
+Having studied with a Chinese teacher, she appears to have the agility in her brush strokes to paint strong figurative and abstract works to lead us to a world where the beauty of a strong and intelligent woman becomes undeniably visible and is appealing to a nuanced eye.
 She is especially noted for her profound illuminations, in her black-and-white images especially. which have architectural archeological underpinnings, not failing to depict her idea of reality. which includes negative and positive in a surrealistic dance.

 Her exhibitions and collections are to be seen and found in collectors' homes and galleries in Vienna, Brussels, Leuven, Antwerp, Ghent, London, Montreal, Budapest and New Delhi.
-Henry Lehman, art critic for The Gazette (Montreal) compared her workes to the likes of Appel and Alechinsky and remarked her work 'exceeds the astuteness of that of Betty Goodwyn.'
+Henry Lehman, art critic for The Gazette (Montreal), compared her work to that of Appel and Alechinsky, stating that it "exceeds the astuteness of that of Betty Goodwin."

 Runhild Roeder's two suites of contemporary improvisations for electronic keyboard, Transcendental Odyssey and Music of the Spheres, are featured in two documentaries being made about her.
 Plans are under development to release them for purchase by the general public as CD albums or downloadable audio files.
 Inquiries are welcome in the meantime.